Keshena in Menominee County, Wisconsin — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 4 other markers are within 10 miles of this marker, measured as the crow flies.
 Spirit Rock (approx. 1.8 miles away); Menominee Reservation (approx. 2.8 miles away); The Gresham Depot Museum (approx. 7.2 miles away); Shawano (approx. 9.6 miles away).

 1. From the Pineries to the Present Tours (pdf file).
 Keshena Falls & the Menominee is part of Tour No. 4 (Blue) (Submitted on September 26, 2012, by Melinda Roberts of De Pere, United States.)

-2. Shawano County Chamber of Commerce: Historical Sites and Museums.
-From the Pineries to the Present is a walking and driving tour of historic sites in Shawano and Menominee Counties.
-A copy of a brochure of the tours is available from the Shawano County Chamber of Commerce.
-(Submitted on September 26, 2012, by Melinda Roberts of De Pere, United States.)
+2. Shawano County Chamber of Commerce: Historical Sites and Museums (Submitted on September 26, 2012, by Melinda Roberts of De Pere, United States.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 26, 2012, by Melinda Roberts of De Pere, United States.
-This page has been viewed 409 times since then.
+It was originally submitted on September 26, 2012, by Melinda Roberts of De Pere, United States.
+This page has been viewed 491 times since then and 23 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on September 26, 2012, by Melinda Roberts of De Pere, United States. • Bernard Fisher was the editor who published this page.